Pendiam/sokoApi/README.md

      Ensure that you have configured the necessary environment variables such as database connection strings, API keys, and any other configuration required by the application.
 You may utilize a .env file for managing these variables.
 See [.env example](sampleEnv.txt).

 2. **Starting the Server**
-    Run the following command to start the server locally:
+    Run the following command to start the development server locally:

     ```bash
     yarn dev